Let's Be Artsy opens doors at new location

-BOONE — A new gallery and art workshop in Boone celebrated its grand opening on Saturday, Jan.
-8.
+A gallery and art workshop in Boone celebrated its grand opening on Saturday, Jan.
+8 at its new location.

-Let’s Be Artsy offers art classes for people of all skill levels and ages, as well as an art gallery that features work from local artists.
+Let’s Be Artsy offers art classes for people of all skill levels and ages, as well as an art gallery that will soon feature work from local artists.

 “Boone doesn’t have anything like this,” said Angelia Wilson, the owner of Let’s Be Artsy.
-“So it is perfect for this community.”
+“So this is perfect for this community.”

 The step-by-step classes include painting, ceramics and working with various materials such as wood and styrofoam.